Re-Manifesting Our Destiny 😳

 The moment I made the conscious choice was the moment I gave myself permission.
 And (just as my favorite book The Alchemist describes what happens when you let the Universe know you won’t take no for an answer) it (the universe) started responding in not-so-mysterious ways — dropping little hints that it heard me.
 Things began falling into place with less effort.

-Now you might be wondering what these visions are, and I could get into that, but that’s not the point.
 It’s the envisioning itself that matters.
 Whatever it is.
 Whatever YOURS are.

 Paulo Coelho's masterpiece tells the mystical story of Santiago whose journey teaches us about the essential wisdom of listening to our hearts, of recognizing opportunity and learning to read the omens strewn along life's path, and, most importantly, to follow our dreams.